heiskr/heiskr.github.io/_posts/2018-08-30-how-i-write-react-redux-projects-in-2018.md

 Thank you for taking the time out of your day to read this article.
 If you enjoyed this article, **clap** 👏 **below**. _Thanks!_

 * * *

-#### More where this came from

-This story is published in [Noteworthy](http://blog.usejournal.com), where thousands come every day to learn about the people & ideas shaping the products we love.

-Follow our publication to see more product & design stories featured by the [Journal](https://usejournal.com/?utm_source=usejournal.com&utm_medium=blog&utm_campaign=guest_post) team.

 By [Kevin Heis](https://medium.com/@heiskr) on [August 30, 2018](https://medium.com/p/eadb6a2c9ecb).